Izzat-Kawadri/FireGuard/README.md

 ---

-## 5. System Description <a name="system-description"></a>
+## 5. Scenario <a name="scenario"></a>
-The **Fireguard** system is designed for efficient and low-power operation.
-Here's how it works:

-1. **Sensor Nodes**: These nodes are equipped with various sensors (DHT11 for temperature, MQ9 for smoke and gases).
-They monitor environmental conditions in the forest.
-The nodes are connected to a gateway using LoRa communication, enabling long-range data transmission.
-The nodes are programmed to go into sleep mode to conserve power when not actively transmitting.
+The following steps illustrate how **Fireguard** works in practice to detect and respond to fires:

+### Step 1: Sensor Deployment
+Sensors are deployed in strategic locations within the forest, dividing it into zones.
+Each zone contains one or more sensors, with each sensor assigned a unique identifier and geographical coordinates (longitude and latitude) for precise fire location detection.

+### Step 2: Data Collection and Processing
+The sensors periodically measure environmental conditions (e.g., temperature, gas levels) according to the sampling time, which is set based on the battery capacity and solar panel charging ability.
+These readings are processed locally within the sensor node.

+### Step 3: Data Transmission
+The processed sensor data and device status are sent to the gateway.
+The sensor nodes then enter deep sleep mode to conserve battery power, especially in remote forest areas where continuous power supply is challenging.

+### Step 4: Gateway Processing and Data Prioritization
-2. **Gateway**: The gateway gathers data from all sensor nodes and sends it to the backend server using Wi-Fi or a cellular connection.
+The gateway receives data from multiple sensor nodes simultaneously.
+It processes the incoming data and prioritizes any values indicating fire risks for immediate transmission to the backend.
+This ensures quick detection and response to potential fire hazards.

+### Step 5: Gateway to Backend Communication
+The gateway, which has a continuous internet connection, sends the sensor data to the backend server over the internet for further analysis and storage.

+### Step 6: Backend Application Processing
-3. **Backend Server**: The server processes the data, stores it in a MySQL database, and updates the fire center's dashboard.
+The backend application processes the incoming data and stores it in a MySQL database.
+This ensures that the dashboard can display up-to-date sensor readings from the forest zones.

+### Step 7: Fire Station Dashboard Monitoring
-4. **Dashboard**: The dashboard provides real-time data to the fire centers, helping them make informed decisions.
-They can assign tasks to firefighters based on the fire's location and severity.
+The fire station uses a dashboard to monitor sensor statuses and values continuously.
+If a fire is detected, the dashboard allows personnel to assign tasks to the nearest firefighting team based on the location of the fire.

-5. **Mobile App**: Firefighters receive their tasks and updates via a mobile app built using Flutter, which helps them respond quickly and efficiently.
+### Step 8: Firefighter Notifications and Response
+Each firefighting team uses the mobile app, which sends them a notification if they are assigned a task.
+The app displays the latest status of the forest and provides the optimal path to reach the fire location.
+Firefighters can then proceed to the site and take necessary actions.

 ---